 Strawberry Glazed Salmon

-Bright, beautiful and fragrant Florida strawberries have finally made their way into the Indianapolis markets.
+Bright, beautiful, and fragrant Florida strawberries have finally made their way into the Indianapolis markets.
 The season for these delicious, ripe, winter berries runs from December through April.
-They were my inspiration for making this healthy Strawberry Glazed Salmon for my family.

 Easy, Elegant Roasted Salmon